the-engine-room/library/README.md

 page content
 ```

-For help formatting Markdown, check the GitHub [Markdown Basics](https://help.github.com/articles/markdown-basics/)
+## Running the Library Locally

+In the command line, run:
-Run `jekyll serve --watch --baseurl ''` and open a web browser to http://localhost:4000/page_name to see your content.
+`jekyll serve --watch --baseurl ''`
+Open a web browser to http://localhost:4000/page_name to see your content.

-# Deploying Updates
+## Deploying Updates

 Commit your changes, push to the gh-pages branch, and it will be live on GitHub Pages.